Bengman/Methodology/android.md

   - Check manifest for the permission `android.premission.WRITE_EXTERNAL_STORAGE`.
   - Grep within the code to see if the permission is used `getExternal`.
 - [ ] Check for executable file on external storage such as apk, binary files etc.
-- [ ] Check if the app is installing stuff from external storage. (binary code to sd card + installing package)
+- [ ] Check if the app is installing stuff from external storage, (binary code to sd card + installing package).
+For example look for `application/vnd.android.package-archive`.
+This is a string indicator that something is installed in the app.
   - https://www.youtube.com/watch?v=OLgmPxTHLuY
 - [ ] Look for files stored in internal storage whose access attributes are changed to make them world-accessible.
 - [ ] Look for unsanitized file or path names that are supplied by potential attackers.